Backers of a Denver mental and behavioral health tax promised a "gamechanger."

 “Client self-reporting is a common approach in behavioral health research,” said Meinhold in a follow-up email.
 “Where a program participant’s subjective experiences are crucial to study.
 However, we recognize that self-reports can introduce biases, so we work closely with each grantee to tailor an evaluation plan that aligns with their unique goals and context.”

 At a recent city council hearing to give Caring for Denver a new five-year contract, Elise Matatall with the Department of Public Health and Environment lauded the work Caring has done, and highlighted the “really great reports” from Caring.
-The contract is on the agenda for full City Council consideration Monday night.
+The contract was on the agenda for full City Council consideration Monday night, but was pulled after publication of this report.
+There will be ongoing discussions between the city administration and Caring's leaders before it comes back before council.

 “That's incredibly concerning as well,” said Councilwoman Torres.
 “I guess we can also be the ones to ask for that.”